The kindest, funniest and most fabulous person in any room.

 Sophie had an uncanny knack for connecting with people, and her rare blend of cleverness and kindness resulted in a shining enthusiasm for those around her.
 She could work a room like no one else, and was a constant source of support and encouragement for anyone lucky enough to find themselves bathed in her glow.
 She did not believe in the concept of a ‘guilty pleasure’ either in art or in life, instead squeezing all the joy out of the day wherever she found it.
 A Chislehurst-girl-turned-Hampstead-woman, Sophie was an effervescent presence anywhere, at any time – whether that was snuggled on the sofa with Scout, or out having adventures all across the globe.

-Sophie passed away on the evening of June 3rd, at the age of 28.
+Sophie passed away after suffering a Venous Thromboembolism (VTE) on the evening of 3rd June 2019 at the age of 28.
 The world has lost someone truly special, and she is already very deeply missed by everyone with the good fortune to have known her.
 Her loved-ones will remember Sophie always – and will try for the rest of our lives to be a little bit more like her, whenever we can.

 Memories of Sophie